-CERTIFICATION EXAMINATION
+EXAMINATION

-The ACVS Certification Examination consists of two parts: Phase I Surgical Knowledge and Phase II Surgical Competency.
-It is highly recommended that Phase I be taken during year 2 of the residency.
-Phase II is taken after the residency.
-The most up-to-date information about the phased examinations is available at www.acvs.org/residents/phased-exam.
+Two examinations are required for ACVS certification: Phase I Surgical Knowledge and Phase II Surgical Competency.
+Phase I should be taken during the residency.
+Phase II is taken after completion of the residency and acceptance of credentials.
+The most up-to-date information about the Phase I and Phase II examinations is available online.